bitovi/academy/src/angular/20-deploy-app/deploy-app.md

 Thanks for taking this Bitovi training!
 We are constantly looking to improve this course.
 Please fill out the following survey and we will send you a t-shirt!

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScIukb7B5Q3d0I9xRge8_VDmQS9gNJqhJmjcJb_5aAKFMqFmA/viewform?embedded=true" width="640" height="1900" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>
+<iframe class="responsive-iframe-tall" src="https://docs.google.com/forms/d/e/1FAIpQLScIukb7B5Q3d0I9xRge8_VDmQS9gNJqhJmjcJb_5aAKFMqFmA/viewform?embedded=true" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>